Demystifying Lipschitz verification: positive matrices, negative results: Objections to the trivial bound considered

 \paragraph{Numerical considerations} Some have reported that it is hard to train networks with a Lipschitz penalty, because ``the product of norms can be very large'' \citep{gouk_regularisation_2021}.
 It is therefore better to penalize the average of the induced matrix norms, which is additionally convex \citep{yoshida_spectral_2017}.

 We answer, first, that floating-point precision has more than enough headroom to handle the product of induced norms.
 Modern optimizers such as the ``Ada-'' family and Cocob \citep{orabona_training_2017} with gradient-norm adaptation can handle the initially large gradient of the product of induced norms and its decay by several orders of magnitude over later optimization steps.
+This is how the MNIST three-way experiment in \cref{subsec:mnist-three-way-methodology} is trained.

 We answer, second, that penalizing the average of induced norms is not directly related to the ultimate goal of minimizing the Lipschitz constant.
-Concavity is the point: to minimize a product of nonnegative numbers, one focuses on the smallest term.
+Concavity is the point: to minimize a geometric mean of nonnegative numbers, one focuses on the smallest term.
 By the AM-GM inequality, the product of induced norms is a \emph{less} onerous penalty than the sum of the induced norms.

-\paragraph{Computational complexity} Minimizing the product of induced matrix norms is computationally intractable in the case of \(p=2\), because the spectral norms and their gradients are expensive to compute, necessitating the use of e.g.~power iteration \citep{yoshida_spectral_2017,miyato_spectral_2018}.
+\paragraph{Computational complexity} Minimizing the product of spectral norms is computationally expensive, because spectral norms and their gradients are more expensive than ordinary matrix-vector operations and are often approximated by power iteration \citep{yoshida_spectral_2017,miyato_spectral_2018}.
+But in our experiments, spectral-norm computation makes negligible difference to training time.

-We find that computing the eigenvector corresponding to the largest eigenvalue of \(W W^\intercal\) is fast enough to run inside a minibatch loop.
-If training time is a priority, we may instead target the Lipschitz constant in \(p=1\) or, as in \citet{raghunathan_certified_2018}, \(p=\infty\), using a \(p\)-saturating polyactivation proposed in \S\ref{subsec:dead-neurons-mitigation}.
-This would sacrifice the bias-robust property of cos/sin activation (which saturate the 2-norm), but comes with the advantage that the \(p\in\{1,\infty\}\) induced norms are fast to compute and differentiate.